Dental hygiene is the most important thing for your health.

 However, you should continue to monitor them and brush them again to make sure they are clean.

-The next stage is from five to seven years old.
+Dental Hygiene the next stage is from five to seven years old.

 Make brushing your teeth a family activity to create a routine!